-- Grease the measuring cup thoroughly with butter, using a pastry brush.
-Pour off excess butter and measure sweetening required.
+- Grease the vessel thoroughly with butter, using a pastry brush.
+Pour off excess butter and measure the syrup or sweetening required.

 - Empty contents of cup into mixing bowl.
 You needn’t use a scraper to get it out for hardly a drop of syrup stays in the cup.

-- No molasses or syrup clings to the measuring spoon if you brush the bowl of the spoon with butter before you begin to measure.
+- No molasses or syrup clings to the spoon if you brush the bowl of the spoon with butter before you add any product.

-If your recipe calls for 1/2 cup butter fill cup measure 1/2 full of cold water.
+If your recipe calls for 1/2 cup butter, fill a one cup measure 1/2 full of cold water.
 Put butter in until water is at the one cup mark on the measuring cup.
-Pour off water and you will have an accurate measure of 1/2 cup butter.
-Follow the same procedure in measuring 1/4 cup, fill cup 3/4 full of water.
+Pour off water and you will have an accurate 1/2 cup butter.
+Follow the same procedure in determining an accurate 1/4 cup, fill cup 3/4 full of water.
 If you want 1/3 or 2/3 cup, fill the cup 2/3 or 1/3 full of water respectively.